Institute for War and Peace Reporting | Giving Voice, Driving Change

 In this report, which was commissioned by IWPR, we describe the results of a survey of 98 bloggers in the Middle East and North Africa (MENA) carried out in May 2011 in order to study bloggers’ perceptions of online risk and the actions they take to address digital communications security, including both Internet and cell phone use.
 The survey was implemented in the wake of the Arab spring and documents a proliferation of online security problems among the respondents.
 In the survey, we address the respondents’ perceptions of online risk, their knowledge of digital security practices, and their reported online security practices.
 The survey results indicate that there is much room for improving online security practices, even among this sample of respondents who are likely to have relatively high technical knowledge and experience.

-Robert Faris, Hal Roberts, Rebekah Heacock, Ethan Zuckerman, Urs Gasser
+Written by Robert Faris, Hal Roberts, Rebekah Heacock, Ethan Zuckerman and Urs Gasser.

 Berkman Center for Internet & Society at Harvard University, August 2011 http://cyber.law.harvard.edu/